A Practical Georgia Itinerary for 7–10 Days (the country!)

 Are you wondering how to plan a trip to Georgia, the country that baffled me in both good ways and bad (and very bad)?
 Well then, you’ve come to the right place.
 I’m gonna give it to you straight—Georgia can be as frustrating as it is beautiful.
 As a general rule, the further away you stay from cities, the better.
 Tbilisi is the sole exception.
 Luckily, the nature in Georgia is where it’s at.
 The cows you’ll meet in the mountains are way lovelier than the locals in the towns.

-I’ve put together a solid one week itinerary for Georgia and an extended version for 10 days.
-This trip plan includes practical information such as maps, prices, opening times, restaurants and hotels that I recommend.
+I’ve put together a solid one-week itinerary for Georgia and an extended version for 10 days.
+This trip plan includes practical information such as maps, prices, opening times, restaurants, and hotels that I recommend.
 Pay close attention there, because finding a decent place for a decent price isn’t easy.
-In one hotel that I had the misfortune of staying at, they not only didn’t change the sheets from the previous guest, they didn’t even bother to care when I brought it up.
+In one hotel that I had the misfortune of staying at, they not only didn’t change the sheets from the previous guest, but they didn’t even bother to care when I brought it up.
 They were annoyed I wanted a clean bed and insisted I pay for the night (I left).

 You might also be interested in reading: